flying-sheep/sphinx-exec-jupyter/docs/index.rst

     ..  rst:directive:option:: backends: backend1,backend2,...
         :type: comma separated list of backends

         The list of backends to use for rendering the plot.
-Defaults to :confval:`autoclass_content`.
+Defaults to :confval:`holoviews_backends`.

 ..
     See here for syntax: